O5Hertz/DRRR-BOT/README.md

 ### Overview

-The DRRR Chat Room Bot is an advanced Android application designed for the DRRR (Dollars Chat Room) platform.
-This bot provides automated chat responses, room management features, and event handling to enhance the chat room experience.
+The DRRR Chat Room Bot is an Android application designed for the DRRR (Dollars Chat Room) platform.
+This bot provides automated chat responses, room management features, and event handling.

-**IMPORTANT NOTICE**: This Android version is still in intensive testing phase as of 2025.10.7.
-No functionality is guaranteed to be fully operational or stable.
+**Notice**: This Android version is currently in testing phase as of 2025.10.7.
+Functionality may be limited and stability is not guaranteed.

 ### Features

 #### Core Functionality
-- **Automated Chat Responses**: Intelligent bot responses to user messages
+- **Automated Chat Responses**: Bot responses to user messages
-- **Room Management**: Comprehensive tools for room administration
+- **Room Management**: Tools for room administration
-- **Event Handling**: Real-time event processing and response
+- **Event Handling**: Event processing and response

 #### Administrative Features
 - **User Management**: Kick, ban, and unban users
 - **Access Control**: Admin-only command execution
-- **Whitelist/Blacklist**: Fine-grained user access control
+- **Whitelist/Blacklist**: User access control
 - **Room Settings**: Configurable room parameters

 #### AI Functionality
-**IMPORTANT**: The AI functionality uses a third-party API service from an external website, not an official API.
+The AI functionality uses a third-party API service from an external website, not an official API.
 This feature:
 - Relies on external API services for generating responses
 - May have usage limitations or costs associated with the third-party service
 - Is subject to the terms of service of the third-party API provider